Moro people: Languages

 The Moro people speak their native languages.
-Non-native languages spoken are Ilocano, Chabacano, Hiligaynon, Cebuano, and Tagalog, of which the latter two are used as linguae francae.
+Non-native languages spoken are Ilocano, Chabacano, Hiligaynon, Cebuano, and Tagalog, of which the latter two are used as Lingua franca.
 This is true for Cebuano because of the mass arrival of Cebuano settlers to Mindanao.
 Tausug are at ease in speaking Cebuano, because both Tausug & Cebuano are Visayan languages.
-Chabacano is the lingua franca of native people in the Sulu Archipelago, alongside Tagalog, as well as in Basilan.
+Chabacano is the lingua franca of native peoples in the Sulu Archipelago and in Basilan, alongside Tagalog.
 Many locals and merchants in the Sulu Archipelago can also speak Sabah Malay.

 Society

 Region

 Territory of the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM).

 Other areas with Muslim populations intended to be part ARMM in accordance with the 1976 Tripoli Agreement, but opposed inclusion through plebiscites.

 The majority of the Moro people have historically resided in what is now called the Bangsamoro region, which was known as Muslim Mindanao in 1989 when the ARMM was created.
 That land is located in the provinces of Basilan, Cotabato, Davao de Oro, Davao del Sur, Lanao del Norte, Lanao del Sur, Maguindanao del Norte, Maguindanao del Sur, Palawan, Sarangani, South Cotabato, Sultan Kudarat, Sulu, and Tawi-Tawi.
 It includes the cities of Cotabato, Dapitan, Dipolog, General Santos, Iligan, and Marawi.
 Some eastern areas of what is now the Malaysian state of Sabah, formerly the British protectorate of North Borneo, are also claimed by the Moro National Liberation Front as part of the proposed state of Bangsamoro Republik.
 However, the idea has failed since the MNLF founding leader Nur Misuari exiled himself after a clash against the government in 2013 in Zamboanga City, as he protested the further unilateral changes by the government on the mutually signed 1996 Final Peace Agreement.
-Misuari was labelled a "terrorist" during the siege.
+Misuari was labeled a "terrorist" during the siege.